BabylonJS/OldDocumentationSite/content/generals/General/setup_visualStudio.md

 ## 3) Include the Babylon.js source code

-Now display all files in the solutions to include the ones we care about.
+Now display all files in the solutions by clicking the "Show All Files" button to include the ones we care about.

 ![VS09](http://i.imgur.com/RkR1dFU.png)